BY PASTOR T. O. BANSO

 4. Because of His unspeakable gift.
 2 Corinthians 9:15 says, “Thanks be unto God for his unspeakable gift” (KJV).
-Other translations render the word, unspeakable, as priceless, indescribable, and too wonderful for words.
+Other translations render the word “unspeakable” as priceless, indescribable, and too wonderful for words.
 The New Living Translation says, “Thank God for this gift too wonderful for words!”
-Paul was either referring to the priceless gift of a Saviour or the generous gift by the church.
+Paul was most probably referring to the priceless gift of Jesus Christ our Saviour.
 The greatest gift He has given us is His Son.
 Gift unspeakable!
 Don’t you think Jesus is a wonderful gift to the world?
 When last did you thank God for the gift of His Son?

 Prior to this, Paul had, in his first letter, thanked God for the people receiving the Word of God and accepting it as God’s Word and not man’s word.
 “For this reason we also thank God without ceasing, because when you received the word of God which you heard from us, you welcomed it not as the word of men, but as it is in truth, the word of God, which also effectively works in you who believe” (1Thessalonians 2:13 NKJV).
 This is a good lesson for the preachers of the Word.